pombreda/ximenez/doc/README.txt

     ximenez -c readlines -a print

 Optional arguments are available.
-See ``usage.txt`` for further details.
+See `usage`_ for further details.

+.. _usage: usage.txt

 Plug-ins